Last Updated: 5th Jan 2019

 Potted plants are a fantastic way for city dwellers with small terraces and balconies to grow flowers and greenery in tight spaces.

-In fact, 2018’s Chelsea Flower Show exhibited the hot, new innovative ‘plant shelves’ - effectively an outdoor shelving unit against a wall.
+In fact, the Chelsea Flower Show in 2018 exhibited the hot, new innovative ‘plant shelves’ - effectively an outdoor shelving unit against a wall.
 Potted plants of all different sizes are displayed with this modern concept, taking up minimal space.

 Urban gardening pioneers now find anything and everything to hang plants from – ladders, grids, copper pipes, recycled cans and much more.

 With all this extra time to enjoy the outdoors, we’ll also see fun trends to help us make the most of our time in the garden.
-Creating zones within a garden is a hot new trend set for 2019.
+Creating zones within a garden is a hot new trend set for summer 2021.

 Created using anything from slate walling right through to hedges, ‘garden rooms’ are segments separated by ‘walls’.